Source-Alchemists/AyBorg/_pages/docs/getting-started/local.md

 To start a service, navigate to its source directory and run `dotnet run -c release`.

+The default appsettings give you a good starting point and will also work locally, but for real scenarios, you will need to change the settings.

 **Example (AyBorg.Gateway):**

 ``` bash
 cd src/Gateway
 dotnet run -c release
 ```

+## Default credentials

+ {% include docs/fragments/default_credentials.md %}